Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 attacks in this context would allow a CA to mis-issue a certificate, claim to revoke it, and then maintain the certificate's utility by presenting different views of its revocation status to attack victims than to other participants.
-The possibility of such a split-view attack renders revocation a fundamentally ineffective tool for correcting mis-issuance.
+The possibility of such a split-view attack would render revocation fundamentally insufficient for correcting mis-issuance, and would create a need for a second (more effective) revocation mechanism.

 In the case where CAs initiate revocation by declining to sign new statements, this makes the CA a single point-of-failure for websites relying on it.
 A